 Connections from the relays to remote equipment are made from connections at the right hand side of the terminal compartment, a cable gland is provided for these outputs.
 Should mains voltages or other hazardous voltages be applied to the relays, the wiring should be separated from any low voltage wiring to the analogue output.
 These should also use a separate cable gland.
-Connections should not be made between the mains terminal block and any other terminals within the terminal compartment.
+Connections should not be made between a mains terminal relay connection and any terminals within the terminal compartment.